 The HHCA Model

-When Hilton Head Christian Academy opens its new K-12 campus in January 2021, it will be among the 1% of schools worldwide designed to deliver a truly innovative learning environment, both in function and in architectural design.
+When Hilton Head Christian Academy opens its new K-12 campus in Bluffton in January 2021, it will be among the 1% of schools worldwide designed to deliver a truly innovative learning environment, both in function and in architectural design.
 These innovative learning spaces will be powered by HHCA faculty who have undergone extensive training by our partners at Fielding International, experts leading the way in education planning and architectural design.

 In Pursuit of Excellence,

 At Hilton Head Christian Academy, our academic model is built upon authentic learning challenges, formulated by invested, knowledgeable mentors, and embedded with an identifiable Christian worldview.
 The methods utilized to foster student development construct thought pioneers, creative and critical thinkers, and culturally attuned, lifelong learners and risk takers, equipped to impact the world for His glory.
 This academic journey traversed by our students may be the most important path - other than their relationship with Christ - they will pursue.

 In order to best prepare them for success, HHCA focuses on the learning experience to reinforce that how and why students learn is just as important as what they learn.

 Our experiential learning methodologies are recognized by the following tenets:

 Multiple Pathways for Student-Driven Learning.

 Our project- and inquiry-based curriculum centers on driving questions, created from real-world situations impacting our students, which create ownership in the authentic learning process.
 Students engage learning through multiple, flexible pathways, based on their passions and skills.
 Mentors facilitate this learning by working collaboratively with students to continuously reflect on artifact creation, supplying supplemental, standards-based materials, and coordinating meaningful resources for students.